abarcalester/Portfolio/README.md

 # Portfolio
-This is my personal resume, you can preview and download it
+Personal resume to preview o download it.